lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 This works with all LSDj versions from from 2.6.0 (included) all the way up to the latest one available!

-Guide was written in mind for v8 and above due to optimisations allowing for comfortable and stable use, any version below that won't perform well.
+This guide was written in mind for v8 and above due to optimisations allowing for comfortable and stable use.
+Any version below that won't perform well.

 ##### Pre-8.8.0 - ADSR Tempo Related Drift